terra-money/docs/docs/Concepts/glossary.md

 - **Tobin tax**: A fee on any transaction between Terra stablecoin denominations.

-For more information on fees, visit the [fees on Terra](/Concepts/Fees.md) page.
+For more information on fees, visit [Fees on Terra](/Concepts/Fees.md).

 ## Fiat currency